Miranics/Negpod_14_Shell_Project/README.md

 ### main.sh

 The main shell script to manage student records.
-It includes functions to create, view, delete, and update records, and a loop to display a menu and handle user input.
+It includes functions to create, view, delete, and update records, and a loop to display a menu and also handle user input.
 1. create Student Record
 2. Save student Record
 3. view all students